GRISELDA (GRACE) ALVAREZ SESMA

 Philosophy of Care

-Grace travels extensively and offers workshops and presentations on Mexico's healing traditions throughout the United States, Canada and Mexico.
-She lives part of the year on the sacred lands of the Arapaho Nation in Nederland, Colorado and the unceded land of the Kumeyaay Nation known today as San Diego, California, where the People live, love, work, and pray since time immemorial in spite of genocide and theft of lands.
-She actively participates in amplifying the voice of Yaqui (Yoeme) and Kumeyaay People and supporting social justice actions and cultural exchanges.
+Grace travels extensively and offers workshops and presentations on Mexico's healing traditions throughout the United States, Canada, and Mexico.
+She lives on the unceded land of the Kumeyaay Nation known today as San Diego, California, where they have lived since time immemorial.
+She actively amplifies the voices of Yaqui (Yoeme) and Kumeyaay People and supports social justice actions and cultural exchanges.
+Email her for details on consultations, workshops, and lectures.